CraterGrader/CRATER_GRADER/microros_ws/README.md

 Run `ros2 topic list`.
 You should be able to see the topic `/micro_ros_arduino_node_publisher`.
 Echo the topic and verify that data is being received from the Due.

 NOTE: It appears that if the `micro_ros_agent` is killed and restarted, messages won't appear.
 In this case, if you don't see the topic, you may need to hit the RESET button on the Arduino

+## Reflashing the Due

+To upload a new sketch the Arduino, make sure that `micro_ros_agent` is not running (otherwise it will hog the serial interface, and you'll end up with an error in the Arduino IDE, something like `SAM-BA operation failed`).

+After the sketch is uploaded, restart `micro_ros_agent`.
+You will also probably have to hit the RESET button on Arduino as well (seems like `micro_ros_agent` needs to run first before Arduino).